elleooh/disaster_response_ML_pipeline_webapp/README.md

 - ML pipeline: `models/train_classifier.py`
 	- load data from the SQLite database
 	- build the model using sklearn's Pipeline with custom tokenize function and [feature union with heterogeneous data sources](https://scikit-learn.org/0.18/auto_examples/hetero_feature_union.html)
-	- tune model using GridSearchCV
+	- tune model using Bayesian Optimization on XGBoost model
 	- evaluate the model based on a combination of metrics (i.e. F1-minor, precision-minor, recall-minor, accuracy) on test data.
 	- save the final model as a pickle file